Firework noises: how to prevent anxiety using sound therapy 2 min read

 You can find firework noises on a variety of websites – ask your vet if you’re lost or would like some recommendations.
 Begin playing them for roughly an hour a night and at a very low volume.
 With each day, simply play the firework noises for a little while longer and on a slightly higher volume.

-If your dog displays unconscious awareness of the noises (ears twitching, eyes widening or head propping up) and then return to what they we doing before the noise started, treat this as a positive sign.
+If your dog displays unconscious awareness of the noises (ears twitching, eyes widening or head propping up) and then return to what they were doing before the noise started, treat this as a positive sign.

 Increase the volume and the length of session gradually.
 Your pet will eventually get used to the noises and begin to associate them with their normal environment.